arizonat/py-stl-toolkit/README.md

 Example Usage:
 > python
->>> import stlparser
+>> import stlparser
->>> stlmodel = stlparser.parseBSTL("Part1.STL")
+>> stlmodel = stlparser.parseBSTL("demoparts/holeT.STL")
->>> stlmodel.display()

-or
-> python stlparser Part1.STL
+>> stlparser.display(stlmodel)
+>> stlparser.isSimple(stlmodel)

 Prereqs:
+- python2.7
 - matplotlib
+- numpy

 TODO:
+  - Add supports to a particular triangle
+  - Add supports to a particular conglomerate face
-  - Compute the actual faces, edges, and vertices (for each triangle, find its neighbours, if the neighbour shares a normal vector, then it is part of the same face)
+  - Conglomerate triangles to faces(for each triangle, find its neighbours, if the neighbour shares a normal vector, then it is part of the same face)
+  - Check if saving works properly
+  - Save in BSTL instead of STL
+  - Parse normal STL

 Currently supports:
 - Parsing STL binary files
 - Displaying STL binary files

-Known Issues:
-- Display axes are all wrong
+- Displaying possible support directions